 Montezuma, Costa Rica is a small village in the Nicoya Peninsula famous for its bohemian atmosphere and artsy hippie flair.
 It’s a very picturesque beach town surrounded by mountains, rivers and waterfalls, perfect for any beach bum or nature lover looking for a coastal escape.

 The town is largely made up of a diverse and eclectic group of free spirited, alternative thinking foreigner and visitors fall in love with the town’s mellow vibe, wild beaches and fascinating seascapes.

 If you’re planning on visiting Montezuma, here is our guide to find information about the town, beaches and more.

 Location and Directions

-Montezuma is located on the east coast of the Nicoya Peninsula.
+Montezuma is located on the east coast of the Nicoya Peninsula in the Puntarenas province.

 How to get to Montezuma from San Jose

 The best way to get to Montezuma from San Jose is by way of ferry.
 From San Jose, drive to Puntarenas, take the Puntarenas Paquera ferry and then drive about 36 kilometers (22 miles) to Montezuma.
 If you aren’t able to make it in time for the ferry, you can also get to Montezuma from San Jose by land.
 You will have to drive up north on highway 1, cross the Taiwan Friendship bridge and then head south down the Nicoya Peninsula.
 This driving route takes around 7 hours.
 You can use Google Maps and Waze as GPS.